open-mmlab/mmsegmentation/docs/en/advanced_guides/engine.md

 OpenMMLab supports all optimizers in PyTorch.
 For more details, please refer to the [MMEngine optimizer documentation](https://github.com/open-mmlab/mmengine/blob/main/docs/en/tutorials/optim_wrapper.md).

-It is worth emphasizing that `optim_wrapper` is a variable of the `runner`, so when configuring the optimizer, the field to configure is the `optim_wrapper` field.
-For more information on using optimizers, see the Optimizer section below.
+It is worth emphasizing that `optim_wrapper` is a variable of `runner`, so when configuring the optimizer, the field to configure is the `optim_wrapper` field.
+For more information on using optimizers, see the [Optimizer](#Optimizer) section below.

 ### Configuring Training Parameter Schedulers

 Before configuring the training parameter scheduler, it is recommended to first understand the basic concepts of parameter schedulers in the [MMEngine documentation](https://github.com/open-mmlab/mmengine/blob/main/docs/en/tutorials/param_scheduler.md).

 Here's an example of a parameter scheduler.
 During training, a linearly changing learning rate strategy is used for warm-up in the first 1,000 iterations.
-After the first 1,000 iterations and until the last 16,000 iterations, the default polynomial learning rate decay is used:
+After the first 1,000 iterations until the 16,000 iterations in the end, the default polynomial learning rate decay is used:

 ```python
 param_scheduler = [